brendatreto/World_Weather_Analysis/README.md

 # World Weather Analysis

 For this assignment we were given the task to improve the PlanMyTrip App.
+On top of the already working functions we were asked to comply with the following features:
+`1` Add the weather description on specific locations `2` Use testers' input to filter data based on weather preferences and identify potential travel destinations `3` Create a travel route based on the testers' preferences using Google Maps Directions API

 ## Resources
 - Python 3.7.6